 The late 1960s, 1970s, and early 1980s were an era of exceptional state support for higher education in Texas.
-Appropriations of tax revenues increased by more than 20% annually, enabling UT Southwestern and its sister institutions in the state to expand significantly.
+Appropriations of tax revenues increased by more than 20 percent annually, enabling UT Southwestern and its sister institutions in the state to expand significantly.

-In 1967 Dr. Charles Sprague was appointed Dean, and he assumed the newly created title of President in 1972.
+In 1967 Charles Sprague, M.D., was appointed Dean, and he assumed the newly created title of President in 1972.
 With broad faculty support, he launched a $50 million building project; $8 million came from philanthropic funds raised by the Southwestern Medical Foundation, including major contributions from the founders of Texas Instruments: Eugene McDermott, Erik Jonsson, and Cecil Green.

-In 1968 Children's Medical Center of Dallas, the medical school's partner in pediatric medicine, moved its facilities to the UT Southwestern campus in order to serve its patients through better access to the medical school's specialists.
+In 1968 Children's Medical Center Dallas, the Medical School's partner in pediatric medicine, moved its facilities to the UT Southwestern campus to serve its patients through better access to the Medical School's specialists.

 By the end of 1979, new construction had increased the available space to more than 1.5 million square feet; the annual budget was $90 million; and the faculty numbered more than 500.
 The school's enrollment had grown to 800 medical students, and new training programs in allied health sciences and graduate biomedical research attracted an additional 400 students at the bachelor's, master's, and doctorate levels.